 The group provides leadership to the Digital Supply Chain Task Forces focused on developing, recommending and implementing both standards and best practices in the digital space.
 The Committee has identified multiple opportunities to align workflows between content owners and digital distribution platforms.

-Topics currently of interest to the Technology & Operations Committee include feature and episodic avails, localization, common metadata, common media manifest, EIDR and reporting standardization.
-In addition, it will look to elevate some newer supply chain topics like studio adoption of Interoperable Mastering Format (IMF), reporting standardization and next generation extras.
+The current focus is work on feature and episodic avails, localization, common metadata, common media manifest, EIDR and reporting standardization.
+In addition, it is looking at newer supply chain initiatives and the inclusion of next generation content extras.